lillallol/temp/README.md

     There is a common misconception that this needs an extra pair of parenthesis\[[15](https://github.com/microsoft/TypeScript/issues/18212#issuecomment-328733868)\].

-1. The path can be absolute or relative.
+1. The path is relative.

 1. To be a type system agnostic comment, the path has to be without filename extension.
 For example the path: `./src/index.d.ts` has to be written as: